KCGL

 KCGL (104.1 FM, "The Eagle") is a radio station broadcasting a classic hits format.
 It is licensed to Powell, Wyoming, and serves the entire Cody area.
 The station is currently owned by the Big Horn Radio Network, a division of Legend Communications of Wyoming, and features programming from Westwood One.
 The Eagle changed their format from classic rock to classic hits on July 15, 2016, at 3:00 p.m.

 All five stations of the Big Horn Radio Network have their offices and studios located on Mountain View Drive in Cody.
 KCGL and KTAG share a transmitter site on Cedar Mountain off Highway 14, west of Cody.

 History

-The station was assigned call sign KRYV on April 16, 2001.
-On May 21, 2001, the station changed its call sign to the current KCGL.
+The station first signed on the air on April 16, 2001, under the call sign KRYV.
+The station changed its call sign shortly after launch, adopting the current KCGL on May 21, 2001.
+The call sign is interpreted as standing for "K Cody eaG Le," reflecting its popular branding, "104.1 The Eagle."

+The station initially aired a Classic Rock format upon its launch.
+It transitioned to its current Classic Hits format on July 15, 2016, at 3:00 p.m.
+It features syndicated programming from Westwood One.